Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * The units of S are PWM fraction (on a scale of 0 to 1) per mm/sec of filament forward movement.
 * The units of T are degrees Celsius per mm/sec of filament forward movement.
 * Feedforward is not applied to nonprinting moves, i.e. extruder moves only, with no other movement parameters.
 Typically these are retract, reprime, and filament loading moves.
+* In RRF 3.6.0 and later, tool heater feedforward based on extrusion rate now works on heaters attached to CAN-connected expansion and tool boards.
 * For calibration and examples, see the [heater feedforward](/User_manual/Connecting_hardware/Heaters_tuning#heater-feedforward) section of the 'Tuning the heater temperature control' wiki page.

 ## M350: Set microstepping mode